Security & compliance

 Every hot table that holds fund data carries Postgres row-level security (RLS) policies scoping reads + writes to the owning user.
 Cross-fund retrieval is forbidden at the database layer, not just the application layer.

-| Table | Scope |
+| Data | Scope |

 |---|---|

-| reports | user_id = auth.user.id |
+| Decks & memos | user_id = auth.user.id |

-| memo_embeddings | user_id = auth.user.id |
+| Semantic search index | user_id = auth.user.id |

-| fund_profiles | user_id = auth.user.id |
+| Fund profile | user_id = auth.user.id |

-| fund_calibration_training | user_id = auth.user.id |
+| Per-fund calibration | user_id = auth.user.id |

-| audit_lessons | user_id = auth.user.id |
+| Self-audit memory | user_id = auth.user.id |

-| memo_feedback | user_id = auth.user.id |
+| Memo feedback | user_id = auth.user.id |

-| fund_profile_cache | Server-only (RLS denies all anon/authed reads) |
+| Enriched fund profile | Server-only (RLS denies all anon/authed reads) |

 Server-side reads go through a service-role client only when the request is owner-scoped by the application layer (e.g., the analysis pipeline that generates a memo on the owning user’s behalf).